 An infrared heat gun is the best/easiest means to check if the RTD temperature sensor on your Traeger pellet grill is working properly: Image – Amazon.com

-Therefore, first, change the temperature sensor as discussed below.
-Then re-run the fire up the test with the heat gun.
-If the temperature results still don’t match you will then have to change the digital temperature controller.
+Therefore, first, change the RTD temperature sensor as discussed below.
+Then re-run the fire-up test with the heat gun.
+If the temperature results still don’t match, you will then have to change the digital temperature controller.
 I have a post on how to replace/upgrade a Traeger control panel.

 How To Change The Traeger’s RTD Temperature Sensor

-If after following the steps above you have determined you need to change the RTD temperature sensor in your Traeger pellet grill the first step is to isolate the grill from 110V power.
-You should not be removing the digital temperature control panel etc while the grill is still plugged in.
+The first step in the replacement process is to isolate the grill from 110V power.
+You should not be removing the digital temperature control panel etc, while the grill is still plugged in.

-As shown in the video above, the green connector block on the back of the control panel is where the RTD sensor leads connect to.
-Once these wires are loose from the control panel you can then remove the temperature sensor from inside the grill and remove it.
-Installing the new probe is simply a reversal of this process.
-The problem is from reading the various forums etc, on some Traeger grills, this process is easier said than done.
+As shown in the video above, the green connector block on the back of the control panel is where the RTD sensor leads connect.
+Once these wires are loose from the control panel, you can then remove the temperature sensor from inside the grill and remove it.

-On some models such as the Tailgater, the route the RTD wires take from the control panel into the grill are more obstructed.
+On some models, such as the Tailgater, the route the RTD wires take from the control panel into the grill is more obstructed.
 Therefore, in some cases, you may have to actually remove the hopper to change over the RTD sensor.
-This is also the case as you can see below with Traeger Pro series, where the hopper has to be removed to access the sensor.

 Thanks for reading, I hope the information/videos above help you to fix the temperature problems on your Traeger grill.
 Please check out my Wood Pellet Grill/Smoker Guide for more of my posts. 🙂